 Charter's Audit Committee appoints, retains, compensates and oversees the registered public accountants (subject, if applicable, to board of director and/or shareholder ratification), and approves in advance all fees and terms for the audit engagement and non-audit engagements where nonaudit services are not prohibited by Section 10A of the Securities Exchange Act of 1934, as amended with registered public accountants.
 Preapprovals of non-audit services are sometimes delegated to a single member of Charter's Audit Committee.
-However, any pre-approvals made by Charter's Audit Committee's designee are presented at Charter's Audit Committee's next regularly scheduled meeting.
+However, any pre-approvals made by Charter's Audit Committee's designee are presented at Charter's Audit Committee's nest regularly scheduled meeting.
 Charter's Audit Committee has an obligation to consult with management on these matters.
 Charter's Audit Committee approved 100% of the KPMG fees for the years ended December 31, 2006 and 2005.
 Each year, including 2006, with respect to the proposed audit engagement, Charter's Audit Committee reviews with the auditors the proposed risk assessment process in evaluating the scope of examination and the reports to be rendered.

 In its capacity as a committee of Charter's Board, Charter's Audit Committee oversees the work of the registered public accounting firm (including resolution of disagreements between management and the public accounting firm regarding financial reporting) for the purpose of preparing or issuing an audit report or performing other audit, review or attest services.
 The registered public accounting firm reports directly to Charter's Audit Committee.
 In performing its functions, Charter's Audit Committee undertakes those tasks and responsibilities that, in its judgment, most effectively contribute to and implement the purposes of Charter's Audit Committee charter.
-For more detail of Charter's Audit Committee's authority and responsibilities, see Charter's Audit Committee charter set forth in Exhibit A of our 2006 Proxy Statement filed with the SEC on August 2, 2006.
+For more detail of Charter's Audit Committee charter set forting that the SEC on August 2, 2006.